 Pensioners have access to a wide range of government-subsidised services from hearing tests to hearing aids to follow-up support through the Department of Health's Hearing Services Program.
 A few other groups can also access these services, including members of the Australian Defence Force and people receiving the Centrelink Sickness Allowance.

 If you're not eligible, private health insurance could be the way to go.
 Many extras policies offer hearing aid cover and may even provide member-exclusive discounts for hearing aids and hearing tests.
 There are also lots of free hearing tests available in Australia which can help you find it if you need to see a specialist or not.

 7. Blood pressure test (Everyone)

 Every GP will have a blood pressure monitor in their office, or you can find a free, self-service blood pressure monitor in many pharmacies around the country.
-It's one of the easiest tests you can get, the results are available immediately and, best of all, it's free!
+It's one of the easiest tests you can get, the results are available immediately and it's free.